datadiversitylab/datadiversitylab.github.io/src/team/tanisha-lohchab.md

 ---
 memberName: Tanisha Lohchab
+memberTitle:
-memberTitle: Research Data Support Specialist
+  - Research Data Support Specialist
+currentPosition: Data Scientist at the University of Arizona
 memberDate: "2024"
 memberDateEnd: ""
 memberBio: "With a background in Data Science, Tanisha joined the Data Diversity